 In order to further understand eBay’s selling practices policy related to drop shipping, we reached the page about eBay drop shipping policy.
 It refers more specifically to the practice of drop shipping on eBay and not how to sell on eBay in general.

 The policy states that if you list products on eBay sourcing from another retailer or marketplace is a violation of eBay’s terms of service.
 According to the statement this might lead to a variety of sanctions, from lower display in the search results, restrictions or even a suspension of your seller account.

 How Dangerous is the eBay Drop Shipping Policy to Your Account

-Let’s try to analyze the thoughts behind the decision of eBay to publish such message to the sellers’ community.
+Let’s try to analyze the thoughts behind the decision of eBay to publish such a message to the sellers’ community.

 Why is Dropshipping Good for eBay?

 On the one hand, drop shipping, no matter where it is sourced from, is great for eBay.
 It brings diversity to eBay’s product catalog with new products that otherwise eBay buyers couldn’t purchase on eBay.
 It increases eBay’s gross profit directly due to the fact you sell the items at a premium price which eBay gets a fee from and it brings more sellers to list more items that pay more seller fees.

 On the other hand, and that is exactly the reason for eBay’s announcement, it is a risky game.
 When a drop shipping seller is not able to fulfill its order, he would tend to try to get away from the potential damage by asking the customer to cancel their orders.
 Moreover, dropshippers are looking for ways to get to the first place in eBay’s search results with their keywords using various methods that are against eBay’s policies, and sometimes eBay can consider it as a fraud.